brrcrites/graph-coloring/README.md

 ##Graph Coloring library

-Please note, currently the only algorithm that has been verified to work correctly is DSATUR.
-The other algorithms seem to have been broken during a recent rewrite.
+Please note, currently the only algorithms that has been verified to work correctly are DSATUR and MCS.
+The other algorithms need additional testing.

 (Nodes are represented as strings)